adellej/beans/docs/usage.rst

 time (MJD), fluence (in 1e-6 erg/cm^2/s) fluence error, alpha, alpha error, (bolometric) persistent flux (1e-9 erg/cm^2/s), persistent flux error, recurrence time (hr), recurrence time error

+**Persistent flux history:**
+Required for "burst train" mode, set via the ``obsname`` parameter; set to ``None`` for "ensemble" mode runs.
+Ascii format, with columns in the following order: start time (MJD), stop time (MJD) persistent flux measurements (in 1e-9 erg/cm^2/s), pflux error

 **Satellite gtis:**
-These are the satellite telescope "good time intervals" (GTIs), specifying intervals when the telescope was actually observing the source, and so (for example) can be used to rule out the presence of predicted bursts within those intervals in which bursts were not observed.
+(optional) These are the satellite telescope "good time intervals" (GTIs), specifying intervals when the telescope was actually observing the source, and so (for example) can be used to rule out the presence of predicted bursts within those intervals in which no bursts were detected.
 The GTIs are only used for "burst train" mode, and the file should be specified via the ``gtiname`` parameter.
 The GTIs should be available from the raw telescope data.
 The file format should be a tab-separated file with 2 columns: start time of obs, stop time of obs (both in MJD).

 Once you have collected the required data in the correct format and placed it in the beans/data/ folder, you can move on to initialisation.

-Initialisation
+2. Initialisation
 --------------

-Initialisation is done by instantiating a Beans object.
-The parameters you need to specify are listed below.
-Example iniitlisation would be something like:
+Initialisation is done by instantiating a Beans object (a "bean", why not).
+The parameters you might normally need to specify are listed below.

+Example initialisation would be something like:

 .. code-block:: console

     from beansp import Beans

+    B = Beans(nwalkers=200, nsteps=100, run_id="1808/test1",
+        obsname='1808_obs.txt', burstname='1808_bursts.txt',
+        theta= (0.58, 0.013, 0.4, 3.5, 1.0, 1.0, 1.5, 11.8, 1.0, 1.0),
-    B = Beans(nwalkers=200, nsteps=100, run_id="1808/test1", obsname='1808_obs.txt', burstname='1808_bursts.txt', gtiname='1808_gti.txt', theta= (0.5, 0.015, 0.2, 2.1, 3.5, 0.108, 0.90, 0.5, 1.4, 11.2), numburstssim=3, bc=2.21, ref_ind=1, threads = 4, restart=False)
+        numburstssim=3, bc=2.21, ref_ind=1, threads = 4, restart=False)

 The code should display some information to the terminal that will tell you if reading in the observation data and testing the model was successful.

+**It is important to choose good starting parameters** Ideally you want to start with a set of parameters for your ``theta`` that roughly replicates the burst observations, including the number, fluence, and recurrence times.
+For the 'train' mode, the number of bursts simulated can be adjusted with the ``numburstssim`` and ``ref_ind`` parameters, remembering that the simulation is performed in both directions (forward and backward in time) from the reference burst.
+The recurrence time (and fluence) can be adjusted by modifying the distance (larger distance implies larger accretion rate at the same flux, and hence more frequent bursts).
+You can test the effect of your trial parameters with the :meth:`.Beans.plot_model` method.

-If there are no errors here, move on to running the code.
+If there are no errors or other issues here, move on to running the code.

 - **nwalkers**
-``nwalkers`` is the number of walkers you want the MCMC algorithm to use.
+The number of walkers you want the MCMC algorithm to use.
 Something around 200 should be fine.
 If you are having convergence issues try doubling the number of walkers - check out the emcee documentation for more information.

 - **nsteps**
 The desired number of steps the MCMC algorithm will take.
 Every 100 steps the code checks the autocorrelation time for convergence and will terminate the run if things are converged.
 So you can set nsteps to something quite large (maybe 10000), but if things are not converging the code will take a very long time to run.

 - **theta**
-This sets the initial location of your walkers in parameter space.  ``theta`` includes each of the input parameters to the model:
+Sets the initial location of your walkers in parameter space.  ``theta`` includes each of the input parameters to the model:

 .. code-block:: console

-    theta = X, Z, Q_b, f_a, f_E, r1, r2, r3, M, R
+    theta = X, Z, Q_b, d, xi_b, xi_p, M, R, f_a, f_E

 So an example set of starting conditions would be:

 .. code-block::

-    theta = 0.5, 0.015, 0.2, 2.1, 3.5, 0.108, 0.90, 0.5, 1.4, 11.2
+    theta = 0.58, 0.013, 0.4, 3.5, 1.0, 1.0, 1.5, 11.8, 1.0, 1.0

 See parameters for a description of each of the parameters.